 “Gratitude can transform common days into thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings.” ― William Arthur Ward

 The path to these virtues can be found using tools of the inner quest.
 We categorize them in four main groups:

 When we channel these virtues, we empower the highest values.
 To find them, we must embark on our inner quest.
 You begin the journey of your soul path when you learn that the spiritual truths you seek are in your soul.

 ““Your soul path is revealed when you open the virtues of the spirit.
 These are Gratitude, Love, Appreciation, Serenity, Joyfulness, Happiness, Thankfulness, Blissfulness, and Mindfulness.
 With these tools, we are able to conquer … not the world, but ourselves.
 And so then… the world does not need to be conquered.” — Guru Tua

 Gratitude is often seen as the first of these virtues because it provides a universal perspective.
 This doorway is essential for the type five personality of the Enneagram.
 It is through gratitude that we “let go” of negative feelings.

-Letting go is a fundamental principle in Buddhism.
+A fundamental principle of Buddhism is Learning to “Let go.”
+It’s difficult to do because our memory likes to bring up past failures and pain.
 Non-attachment is letting go.
 Even if you aren’t a type five, you can still access this quality through the exercises above.
 Learning to channel gratitude and let go is especially helpful if you are a type five.

 “Truth is not to be found outside.
 No teacher, no scripture can give it to you.
 It is inside you and if you wish to attain it, seek your own company.
 Be with yourself.” — Osho